Uncertainty in Optimization

 • Topics

 The seminar will introduce uncertainty, in the form of random variables, into optimization models.
 The focus will be on why we need this, and what can go wrong with deterministic modeling.
-We shall use professional software to solve numerical models, so as to see how solutions change to adjust to the uncertain future.
+We shall use professional software - AMPL - to formulate and solve simple numerical models, so as to see how solutions change to adjust to the uncertain future.
 In other words, see how tactical and strategic decisions change to facilitate operational handling of uncertainty.
+The technical level of the course is limited, we focus on concepts and simple examples.

 • Learning outcome